 Don’t allow the fear to stop you.

 It is inevitable that you will be nervous, especially if you’re new to public speaking but you are worthy and capable of speaking publicly.
 Don’t let the fear that you feel deny you of your right to shine brightly!
+Watch this video to help you get over the fear of public speaking:

 Once you can conquer the fear you will find that you start to enjoy the opportunities that are offered to you and you are more likely to say yes when invited to speak.
 If you want to work on those nerves undertake some confidence boosting activities which can include giving a speech as a social gathering like a party or wedding.
 Be daring and ask for feedback from colleagues and friends, positive reinforcement is a real confidence booster (but don’t become too reliant on this otherwise you may miss opportunities to learn and grow).